-A marginal bonus of cooking in cast iron is that trace amounts of the metal leach into the food being cooked in it, providing a source of dietary iron.
-While perhaps an advantage to those with anemia, individuals who suffer from a disorder known as hemochromatosis, in which the body stores too much iron, must therefore avoid consuming foods prepared in it.
+A marginal bonus of cooking in cast iron is that trace amounts of the metal leach into the food being cooked in it, actually providing a source of dietary iron.
+While perhaps of benefit to those with anemia, individuals who suffer from a disorder known as hemochromatosis, in which the body stores too much iron, must therefore avoid consuming foods prepared in it.

 If well-cared for, cast iron cookware can last a lifetime or longer.
 So highly valued in centuries past, cast iron ware was handed down from generation to generation, often being itemized in wills.

 "Vintage" cast iron cookware from the late 19th and early to mid-20th centuries enjoyed a higher standard of material and workmanship than nearly all such products made anywhere else in the last 50 years.
 Typically thinner and lighter than today's products, vintage iron ware was cast from the high grade ore once mined in areas such as Erie, Pennsylvania and Sidney, Ohio, to name two of the most prominent.

 Skilled foundrymen formed the individual molds, poured the molten metal, and finished each piece by hand.
 The fineness of the casting was further enhanced by the use of a dressing mixture known as "blacking" applied to the molds.

 With cooking surfaces machined smooth after casting, and subsequently "seasoned" by the build-up of polymerized fat from cooking, vintage cast iron is considered the original "non-stick" cookware.

 Collecting old cast iron "hollow ware", as items like skillets and dutch ovens were once called, is a hobby enjoyed by many.
 Pieces cast by a number of foundries in the USA fifty to one hundred or more years ago are sought after for their quality, craftsmanship, durability, and the fact that they are actually usable without diminishing their value.